 As the bride, at the beginning of the process, I was against having a ceremony.
-It felt old-fashioned in the worst way.
+It felt old-fashioned in the worst way and so stressful, I started using CBD from the Exhale’s store to help with the anxiety and relax so I could enjoy the process.
 However, it became clear that we needed to have a focal point for ourselves and guests to properly mark the occasion.
 With some adjustments (walking down the aisle by myself, a non-white wedding dress, a short and non-religious script for vows, and a friend as the officiant) I was comfortable and, in retrospect, happy we did it.

 - What made you decide to have a wedding reception?

 We both knew we wanted to mark the beginning of our marriage with a memorable celebration.
 The goal was to have an unforgettable party and invite our friends and family from all over the country and world.

 - In the end, was it worth it?

 Yes.
 We did things our way and it was exactly the celebration we wanted.

 - What have you learned from the experience since then?
 Wedding receptions are expensive and logistically complicated no matter how simple or non-traditional you make them.
 We made sure that our day was about us and looking back, there’s nothing we would change.